RajHeer/JS-Calculator/README.md

 ## To do

-1. Refactor large display function (split logic into smaller functions which are called in turn).
+1. Refactor code (set up calculator module, use closure, remove global variables etc);

-2. Reorder code so flows sequentially through the order functions are called and pass arguments to each other.
+2. Refactor large display function (split logic into smaller functions which are called in turn).